kubesphere/kubesphere/README.md

 [KubeSphere](https://kubesphere.io/) is an enterprise-grade multi-tenant container management platform that built on [Kubernetes](https://kubernetes.io).
 It provides an easy-to-use UI for users to manage computing resources with a few clicks, which reduces the learning curve and empowers the DevOps teams.
 It greatly reduces the complexity of the daily work of development, testing, operation and maintenance, aiming to alleviate the pain points of Kubernetes' storage, network, security and ease of use, etc.

-KubeSphere can run anywhere from on-premise datacenter to any cloud to edge.
-In addition, it can be deployed on any Kubernetes distribution.

 > See this [document](https://docs.kubesphere.io/advanced-v2.0/zh-CN/introduction/intro/) that describes the KubeSphere landscape and details.

 ![Dashboard](docs/images/dashboard.png)